tarantool/getting-started/front/tutorial/en/index.md

 ![Cluster view after first configuration](images/first-configuration-result.png)

+## Turn on sharding [1 minute]

 Let's enable sharding in the cluster using the "Bootstrap vshard" button.
-It is located on the top right.
+It is located in the "Cluster" tab at the top right.

+More details about sharding will be discussed in the next steps.

 ## Creating a Data Schema [2 minutes]